SeldonIO/seldon-core/doc/source/servers/batch.md

 ## Horizontally Scalable Workers and Replicas

-The parallelizable batch processor worker allows for high throughput as it is able to leverage the Seldon Core horizontal scaling replicas as well as autoscaling, and hence providing flexibility to the user to optimize configuration as required.
+The parallelizable batch processor worker allows for high throughput as it is able to leverage the Seldon Core horizontal scaling replicas as well as autoscaling, and hence providing flexibility to the user to optimize their configuration as required.

 The diagram below shows a standard workflow where data can be downloaded and then uploaded through an object store, and the Seldon model can be created and deleted when the job finishes successfully.